I Thought My Credit Card Covered Me Abroad — I Was Wrong

 When I was sitting in that hospital room overseas, the financial aspect wasn’t the only stress.
 It was the uncertainty about how everything would be handled.

-When the insurer issued a guarantee, that uncertainty disappeared.
+Once the insurer issued a guarantee, I no longer felt uncertain.

 Credit card benefits don’t usually eliminate uncertainty.
 They offer a reimbursement pathway after the fact.